 One of the rising stars of the weigh tent by becoming the first rider since Barry O'Neill to win back-to-back Novices Titles in 2017 and 2018, Shane Fitzgerald joins an illustrious list of riders to do so including, Davy Russell, Derek O'Connor, and Timmy Murphy.
 That success has largely followed a very successful relationship with Mick Goff, who provided Fitzgerald with his first winner in the saddle when Clondaw Cian won at Bennetsbridge in March 2015.
 That same horse would later be Fitzgerald's first ride at the Cheltenham Festival in 2018.
 Horses such as Fabulous Saga, Bun Doran, Good Man Jim and Espoir De Teillee, were guided to their maiden victories by Fitzgerald.
-In Spring 2021, Fitzgerald turned professional.
+In May 2021, Fitzgerald turned professional.

 Stats are generating...
 Please wait a moment.

 Shane Fitzgerald guided Commander Of Fleet to a hard-fought victory in the Coral Cup at Cheltenham.

 The highlight of day four of the Listowel Festival, the Guinness Kerry National was claimed by the Joseph O’Brien trained Assemble.

 An opening race double at the Co.
 Meath venue saw Shane Fitzgerald pass the 50-winner mark in the pointing fields.